Enryakuji Temple on Mt. Hiei: The 1200-Year Eternal Light of Japanese Buddhism

 Oda Nobunaga

-The person who smashed was Oda Nobunaga (1534-1582, 織田信長), a rapidly growing warlord in the 16th century.
+The person who smashed Enryakuji was Oda Nobunaga (1534-1582, 織田信長), a rapidly growing warlord in the 16th century.
 His goal was to make a peaceful nation with his military power.
-Halfway through this unification, in an attempt to defeat Nobunaga, more than 1,000 monk soldiers stood in front of Nobunaga, collaborating with Nobunaga's enemies of warlords such as the Asakura and Asai clans.
-In addition, Enryakuji's power and behavior were not accepted by Nobunaga.
-This was because they had the power to influence politics beyond that of the emperor and had acquired enormous wealth.
-Enryaku-ji's huge profits came from tolls at the eleven barrier points along the shore of Lake Biwa, a major waterway for traffic to Kyoto, and from the shylocks in Kyoto.
+Halfway through this unification, in an attempt to defeat Nobunaga, more than 1,000 monk soldiers stood in front of Nobunaga, collaborating with Nobunaga's enemies, warlords such as the Asakura and Asai clans.
+In addition, Nobunaga did not accept the power and conduct of Enryakuji.
+The temple wielded political influence that rivaled that of the emperor and had accumulated enormous wealth.
+Much of this wealth came from tolls collected at eleven barrier checkpoints along the shores of Lake Biwa, a major waterway for traffic to Kyoto, as well as from moneylending in Kyoto.
 To the surprise of many, 80% of the loan sharks in Kyoto have belonged to Enryakuji.
-Nobunaga repeatedly called for their disarmament and devotion to Buddhism training.
+Nobunaga repeatedly called for their disarmament and devotion to Buddhist training.
 However, it was ignored.
 Nobunaga finally made up his mind.
 He wiped out the monk soldiers and destroyed Konpon Chu-do and some sub-temples in 1571.
 The Eternal Light was shockingly extinguished.

-After Nobunaga’s death, Enryakuji was rebuilt by the following federal lords, Toyotomi Hideyoshi (1537-1598, 豊臣秀吉) and Tokugawa Ieyasu (1543-1616, 徳川家康) as a purely Buddhism temple on condition of not having monk’s soldiers nor involving politics.
+After Nobunaga’s death, Enryakuji was rebuilt by the following feudal lords, Toyotomi Hideyoshi (1537-1598, 豊臣秀吉) and Tokugawa Ieyasu (1543-1616, 徳川家康) as a purely Buddhist temple on the condition of not having monks’ soldiers nor involving politics.
 Please enjoy visiting Enryakuji Temple and feel Saicho’s hope of “making yourself necessary to somebody in a given place” in front of the Eternal Light at Konpon Chu-do.

 Enryakuji Timeline